freebsd/freebsd-quarterly/2020q4/pf.md

 Contact: Kristof Provost, <kp@freebsd.org>

-pf's performance was not as good as it could be.
+The performance of pf was not as good as it could be.
 Some investigation with the invaluable hwpmc tooling eventually pointed to very poor cache behaviour.
 The longest_lat_cache.miss event was very informative.

-This turned out to be due to pf's packet and byte counting in states, rules and interfaces.
+This turned out to be due to pf doing packet and byte counting in states, rules and interfaces.

 The pf code took the very straightforward approach of having a simple uint64_t